+Vaccines for Youth:

-COVID-19 Vaccines for Youth Understanding Consent
+Understanding Consent

-COVID-19 vaccines are recommended for everyone 6 months and older.
-Many providers require a parent or guardian to consent for people under the age of 18 to get vaccinated.
+If you are under the age of 18 and want to get vaccinated, many providers require a parent or guardian to consent.
 However, if you are under 18 and independent from your parents, you may consent for yourself in some cases or get consent through your school if you are experiencing housing instability and not with a parent or guardian.
-This document shows the different kinds of consent allowed under state law, how to find a provider who can serve you, and how to prepare for your vaccine appointment.
+This document shows the different kinds of consent allowed under state law and how to prepare for your vaccine appointment.